epam/Wilma/wilma-extras/mockJsonService/README.md

 + Don't forget to load the External Service (the jar) into Wilma.
 The easiest way is to use the sample json configuration file, that you may find in `src/main/resources` folder.
 + Don't forget to **enable** the interceptors in Wilma!
 Without that, the plugin won't work at all.

-How to call the Look-And-Say service endpoint of Wilma?
+How to call the Mock JSON service endpoint of Wilma?
 ---------------------------------------
 Note: In order to list the available services, use this call:
 ```